 All reviews and opinions are based on our own experiences, testing and research.
 We may earn a commission if you buy something through a link, but NO brand is paying for inclusion below.

-Unbreakable Plastic Drinking Glasses: 3 Best Types to Buy
+Unbreakable Plastic Drinking Glasses: 5 Best Types to Buy in 2024

 Unbreakable plastic glasses that truly live up to the name “unbreakable” are made from only three types of plastic – polycarbonate, Tritan, or polypropylene.
 Plastic glasses made from other types of plastic, like acrylic or SAN, aren’t unbreakable.
 They might be labeled break-resistant or shatterproof, but they can break when dropped on a hard surface.